vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 That’s nice, but it’s wrong
 ---------------------------

-Sometimes, you just plain don’t like something that the stock runtime files do.
-You don’t want to edit the included runtime files directly, because they’ll just get overwritten again the next time you upgrade Vim, and you can’t carry them around as part of your personal configuration.
+Sometimes, you just plain don’t like something that the stock runtime files bundled with Vim do.
+You don’t want to edit the included runtime files directly, because they’ll just get overwritten again the next time you upgrade Vim.
 You don’t want to maintain a hacked-up copy of the full runtime files in your own configuration, either.
-It would be better to work *around* the unwanted lines, if we could.
+It would be best to find a way to work *around* the unwanted lines.
 Fortunately, `'runtimepath'` lets us do exactly that.

 ### Variable options

-Accommodating plugin authors will sometimes provide variable options to allow you to tweak commonly-requested things.
-You should always look for these first;
-you may not even need to read any Vim script to do it, as they are often described in [`:help`][he] topics.
+Accommodating plugin authors will sometimes provide **variable options**, allowing you to tweak the way the plugin works.
+You should always look for these first; you may not even need to read any Vim script to do what you want, as the relevant options are often described in [`:help`][he] topics.

-For example, the stock indenting behavior for the `html` filetype does not add a level of indent after opening a paragraph block with a `<p>` tag, even though it *does* add indentation after an element like `<body>`.
-Fortunately, there’s a [documented option variable][hi] that switches this behavior named `html_indent_inctags`, which we can define in `~/.vim/indent/html.vim`.
+For example, the stock indenting behavior for the `html` filetype does not add a level of indentation after opening a paragraph block with a `<p>` tag, even though it *does* add indentation after an element like `<body>`.
+Fortunately, there’s a [documented option variable][hi] that modifies this behavior named `html_indent_inctags`, which we can define in `~/.vim/indent/html.vim`.
 This will get loaded just *before* `$VIMRUNTIME/indent/html.vim`: